root2185/multi-timer/README.md

 Probably works on the others GNU/Linux ditros too.

 All credits are to https://askubuntu.com/users/307523/wineunuuchs2unix, the script is taken from here https://askubuntu.com/questions/1039357/a-timer-to-set-up-different-alarms-simultaneosly.<br>
-This is an older version that I find better.

 Settings are saved in your home with in the .multi-timer file.
 (You can make a copy).